10 Ways to Buy Bitcoin with a Bank Account

 Visit Coinmama Read review

-5. Buy Bitcoin with your bank account through Coinbase
+5. Buy Bitcoin with your bank account via Coinbase

 Coinbase buying cryptocurrency option

-Pros: Fast transfers within the US and EU, low fees
+• Fast transfers within the US and EU

 Coinbase is one of the pioneering companies in the Bitcoin ecosystem and has been around since late 2012.
-Coinbase supplies brokerage services to many countries worldwide (meaning they sell you Bitcoin and other cryptos directly and not through a trading platform).
+The platform supplies brokerage services to many countries worldwide (meaning they sell you Bitcoin and other cryptos directly and not through a trading platform).

-For US customers, Coinbase allows you to connect your bank account via ACH bank transfer.
-For European customers, Coinbase will also allow you to buy Bitcoin with a SEPA transfer, Faster Payments, or Easy Bank Transfer.
+• Services available to European customers: Possibility to buy Bitcoin with a SEPA transfer, Faster Payments, or Easy Bank Transfer.

-For all countries Coinbase supports (100+ in total), there is a US $10 fee for wire deposits and a €0.15 EUR fee for SEPA deposits, while SWIFT GBP deposits are free.
+For all the countries Coinbase supports (100+ in total), there is a US $10 fee for wire deposits and a €0.15 EUR fee for SEPA deposits..

 Read our full Coinbase review here.